Update October 30, 2018:

 Having a layover in Phoenix, AZ (PHX) gave me a chance to review “The Club at PHX”.
-You can access this lounge if you pay $35 or if you are holder of a Priority Pass, which you get for free with some credit cards like the American Express Platinum Card.
+You can access this lounge if you pay $35 or if you are a holder of a Priority Pass, which you get for free with some credit cards like the American Express Platinum Card.
 But The Club was not my first choice for PHX.
 After landing I opened up my Priority Pass App and searched for the closest lounge.
 I got three options and wanted to go with the US Airways Lounge.
-US Airways Lounge because they merged with American Airlines and pretty soon the name “US Airways” will be extinct and the fleet and personell will be integrated into American Airlines.
+US Airways Lounge because they merged with American Airlines and pretty soon the name “US Airways” will be extinct and the fleet and personnel will be integrated into American Airlines.
 Thought that would be a good chance before that happens.
-Unfortunately they are very fast in converting their lounges over to American Airlines Admirals Club.
+Unfortunately, they are very fast in converting their lounges over to American Airlines Admirals Club.
 Priority Pass doesn’t give you access to the Admirals Club.

 I had to look for an alternative and went with The Club.
 The Club is located between Gate B22 and B23 in Terminal 4.
-After a short walk I was in front of the elevator which led up to the lounge.
+After a short walk, I was in front of the elevator which led up to the lounge.
 My first impression, after walking in and getting checked in, was not the best and it proved to be true.
 It was the interior which threw me off.
-The lounge looked like it was here since the airport was build and never got any upgrades, except a flat-screen TV.
+The lounge looked like it was here since the airport was built and never got any upgrades, except a flat-screen TV.
 Old furniture, seats, tables and an old luggage rack right across from the check-in counter.

 For your appetite all the food and drinks inside the lounge are complimentary.
 The bar is located in the bigger room and has a good selection of drinks.
 In the small room is a snack counter with the usual items for a small domestic lounge.
 Nothing fancy but a good selection of snacks.

-From the big room you have a view onto the tarmac and train bridge.
+From the big room, you have a view onto the tarmac and train bridge.
 Nothing to impressive but at least you can view a couple of planes taxing to the gate.